UTOPIA. Keep on Moving

 more

 What contributions can artists make to demand a policy that addresses climate change efficiently and expediently?
-How can art encourage the necessary transformation of society?
-More than 40 Akademie members call on each and every individual to push for climate protection.
-Their statements can currently be read on the glass façade of the Akademie der Künste building on Pariser Platz.
+How can art foster and encourage the necessary transformation of society?
+More than 40 Akademie members participate in the project and deal with these current key issues artistically.
+In personal statements made to our society, they call on each and every individual to push for climate protection.

 more